Uncover India–Delhi to Goa

 Estimated Travel Time: 7-8 Hours Continuing southwards to the Udaipur, famous worldwide for its plethora of breathtaking lakes and Raj-era palaces, it certainly lives up to its reputation as India's most romantic city.
 Most famous of these palaces, and certainly the most photographed, is the Lake Palace, an island-palace where the white marble buildings (now a hotel) entirely cover a small island in Pichola Lake.
 Originally known as the Jag Niwas, the palace took three years to build and was inaugurated in 1746.
 The city’s lakes—Pichola Lake, Fateh Sagar, Udai Sagar and Swaroop Sagar—are considered among the most beautiful in Rajasthan.
 An island in Fateh Sagar is even home to the Udaipur Solar Observatory, one of six stations participating in the international Global Oscillations Network Group (GONG), which studies the physical properties of the solar interior.
 If you can pull yourself away from the shopping, there many points of interest, such as the Jagdish Temple, Saheliyon-ki-Bari (the Garden of Maidens) and City Palace with its museums, crystal gallery and wealth of royal treasures to explore.
 Alternatively Udaipur's famous Lake Pichola is a serene place to enjoy a boat ride and if you are gastronomically inclined, there is plenty of time to learn the art of Indian cooking at Spice Box.
 Maybe visit a craft village and a folk museum or take in a fantastic cultural show at the Bagore-ki-Haveli - you might even get up and join in the dancing!
 Journey out to the hilltop Monsoon Palace for sunset or you can spend lazy afternoons just taking in the views from the rooftop cafes over hot, sweet chai.
 For the really adventurous head out to the nearby temple town of Nathdwara (approx 50kms) which enshrines Shrinathji - an image of Krishna, which was originally enshrined at the Vraja Bhoomi at Mount Govardhana near Mathura.
 The name Nathdwara means 'Gate of the Lord'.
 Or hire a car and head to Kumbhal Garh Fort built in the 15th century and the nearby Jain Temples at Ranakpur.

-Estimated travel time to Ahmedabad by local bus: 6 hours Visit Mahatama Gandhi's ashram in Ahmedabad, national monument and site of a museum.
-Estimated travel time to Mumbai by train: 7 hours Travel from Ahmedabad to Mumbai, formerly known as Bombay.
+Fly to Mumbai, formerly known as Bombay.
 It forms the world's fifth most populous metropolitan area when combined with its suburbs, a total population of about 20 million.
 The city has a deep natural harbour and the port handles over half of India's passenger traffic and a significant amount of cargo.
-Mumbai is the commercial and entertainment capital of India and home to the world-famous Hindi-language film industry, Bollywood.
-Our flight times vary for the flight to Goa, so the CEO will help the group maximize their free time in Mumbai, depending on the time of day the group departs for South India.
-A popular optional activity is a taxi tour of town that visits Ghandi's old headquarters, Chowpatty Beach, Marine Drive and Dhobi Ghat, the biggest open-air laundry facility in Mumbai.
+Mumbai is the commercial and entertainment capital of India, and home to the world-famous Hindi-language film industry, Bollywood.
 Rise at dawn to watch the morning ritual at the Sassoon Docks, South Mumbai’s main fish loading and trading centre.
 Shoot a picture of the Gateway to India, facing westward out to sea, and stop in for a cup of tea at the famous Taj hotel next door.
+From here boats leave for Elephanta Island (also called Gharapuri Island or place of caves), famous for is cave temples caved straight from the rock.
 People-watch on Chowpatty Beach or visit Crawford Market, one of South Mumbai's most famous markets.
 Try some of the many local specialties at one of Mumbai’s many top-notch restaurants, or go out on the town and sample the city’s famed nightlife firsthand.
+Overnight train to Goa.

 Days 13-14 Goa

-Fly from Mumbai to Goa and transfer to our accommodation that is walking distance to the beach in North Goa.
+Arrive in the morning to the inland train station and transfer to our accommodation in North Goa that is within walking distance to the beach.
 Portuguese merchants first landed in Goa in the 15th century, and annexed it soon after.
 The Portuguese overseas territory (not technically a colony), existed for about 450 years, until it was captured by India in 1961.
-Goan cuisine is unique and recognized throughout India and the world for its fiery punch and strong coastal and Portuguese influences.
-Relax on a beach, visit the many Portuguese-built monuments, wander around the old churches of Old Goa (a UNESCO World Heritage Site) and discover Panjim, the capital.
+Goan cuisine is unique and recognized throughout India and the world for its fiery punch and strong coastal and Portuguese influences Relax on a beach, visit the many Portuguese-built monuments, wander around the old churches of Old Goa (a UNESCO World Heritage Site) and discover Panjim, the capital.
 And eat as much of the incredible Goan food as you can - it's your last chance!

 Day 15 Goa